Comfort Measures for Labour and Birth

 - Others may be active, walking or moving between contractions and relaxing during contractions.

-- Preparing a safe and relaxing birth environment is very important (i.e. quiet, dark, uninterrupted, use of a familiar focal point, music, calming scents).
+- Preparing a safe and relaxing birth environment is very important (i.e., quiet, dark, uninterrupted, use of a familiar focal point, music, calming scents).

 Rhythm:

-Moving rhythmically calms the mind and allows you to work with your body.
+Penny describes how moving rhythmically calms the mind and allows you to work with your body.
 Examples of rhythmic movement:

 - Breathing, moaning, or chanting in a rhythm